cincanproject/cincan-command/docs/advanced_usage.rst

 Getting tool output as a tar file
 """""""""""""""""""""""""""""""

 The ``cincan run`` command also supports creating a tar file from a tool's output files.
-This is done with 'run' argument ``--out``.
-You can provide for the argument either a file name or ``-`` for standard output.
+This is done with ``--out`` option.
+You can provide for the option either a file name or ``-`` for standard output.
 You can also apply output file filtering to limit the number of files copied into the output tar file.

 For example, the following should write file ``output.tar``